Dell-Networking/ansible-role-dellos-vrf/README.md

 VRF role
 ========

 This role facilitates to configure the basics of virtual routing and forwarding (VRF) that helps in the partition of physical routers to multiple virtual routers.
-This role is abstracted for dellos9.
+This role is abstracted for dellos9 and dellos10 device.

 The vrf role requires an SSH connection for connectivity to a Dell EMC Networking device.
 You can use any of the built-in OS connection variables .